Malaysian Bahá’í News/Volume 7/Issue 3/Text

 To visit these people we usually take a mini-bus from Savannakhet to Seno, and from Seno, a tricycle to the first village of Bau Mai district.
 Then we have to proceed by foot to the other villages within the district; the distance from one village to the other varies.
 Depending on the immediate circumstances, the Message is sometimes given instantly, otherwise an appointed time and day is given for our next visit.

 We have opened 25 villages to the Faith within 3 months.
 This is largely due to the assistance we get from local teachers.
-On entering a new village we always pay a courtesy call on the Chieftain and ask his assistance to gather the villagers for the meeting.
+On entering a new village we always pay a courtesy call on the chieftain and ask his assistance to gather the villagers for the meeting.
 We have not come across any hostility, either from the villagers or the Buddhist monks.
 On some occasions we have even had our meeting in the temple compound itself.

 We find the New Garden which has been translated into Laotian a very great help in teaching.